net-lisias-kspu/ContractConfigurator/2-Parameters/1-Vessel Parameters/2-Vessel State/ReachState Parameter.md

     //
     minAcceleration = 0.0

-    // Maximum acceleration (in gee's) that the vessel must be at.
+    // Maximum acceleration (in gees) that the vessel must be at.
     //
     // Type:      <a href="Numeric-Type">float</a>
     // Required:  No (defaulted)